 Some adoptive parents travel from developed areas to adopt children from depressed communities in foreign countries, which can cause some confusion once the child has reached a certain age.

 If you’re trying to learn more about your ethnicity, then the autosomal test and both the YDNA and mtDNA tests can be of assistance.
 The autosomal test particularly provides a generalized idea about your ethnicity, taking information from both your maternal and paternal lines so you can see the major ethnic groups that contribute to who you are.

 The downside is that autosomal tests can only accurately tell you your ethnicity up to a certain generation.
 So if a certain ethnic component was present before the 8th generation in your family lineage, then the test might not be able to accurately depict that information.

 The limitation of these tests is that in some cases, they might not be an available option.
 For example, women can’t take the YDNA test because of the absence of the Y-chromosome.
 The only way to collect the information would be to test a biological brother, father, paternal uncle, or paternal grandfather.
-Because most adoptees don’t have access to these biological relatives, then in would be impossible to take the test.
+Because most adoptees don’t have access to these biological relatives, it would be impossible to take this specific test.